coalesceio/External-Data-Package/README.md

 * **VALUE** - The data from the file is loaded into this variant column
 * **FILENAME** - Name of the staged data file the current row belongs to.
 Includes the full path to the data file.

+### Key points to use CopyInto node
+* External table node can be created by just clicking on Create node from browser if we want the data from the file to be loaded into single variant column in target table.
+* External node can be added on top of an inferred table(table created by running the inferschema node) if you want to load data into specific columns as defined in the files.Refer to Inferschema to know more on how to use the node and add External node on top of it.

 ### External table Deployment